sebsto/amplify-ios-workshop/workshop-hugo/instructions/content/70_add_custom_gui/30_customized_ui.md

 The code is straigthforward:

-- Line 8 : I import the `Authenticator` amplify library
+- Line 8 : import the `Authenticator` amplify library
-- Line 16 : I wrap the main view of the application (`LandmarkList`) with the `Authenticator` component.
+- Line 16 : wrap the main view of the application (`LandmarkList`) with the `Authenticator` component.
 The `state` variable allows the code to know about the currently authenticated user, when needed.

 <!-- You can view the whole code changes for this section [from this commit](https://github.com/sebsto/amplify-ios-workshop/commit/bb8c87d359c8970ff10d5e06cc49786ee5965e4f). -->